 Also enjoy exclusive events, guest speakers, special interest groups, and community partnerships.

-The Center for Learning in Retirement is accepting submissions from volunteer instructors for the Spring 2023 semester.
 Join our engaging, informative organization and share your knowledge and experiences with others.
-Teach what you love!
+Teach What You Love!
 If you have a lot of time or a little bit of time, we are flexible!
 Explore the possibilities with CLR!

 CLR members have been busy at work creating masterful works of art in their online art classes with CLR instructor Mary Mathews as part of the Spring 2021 CLR Online Program.
 Tune in to get a sneak peak at some of their art work in this Spring 2021 CLR Virtual Art Show!
 Kudos to all!

 Take a few minutes to enjoy some of the artwork that our CLR members worked on in their online art classes!

 Did you know that CLR has a featured radio ad on WRDV-FM’s Radio Station?
 Listen here and tune in at www.wrdv.org!

 Tune in to the inaugural Learning for Life Podcast podcast created and hosted by CLR Advisory Committee member, Sara Weisman-Shein.
 In Episode 1, Sara interviews CLR instructors Elaine Trott (History of NYC) and Ashley King (What Are Your Treasures Worth?).

 In episode two, host Sara Weisman-Shein interviews Sherry Sullivan, CLR Instructor of the Our Favorite Detectives course, and the detective author Bernard Schaffer.
 Bernard Schaffer will be a featured author on the mystery/suspense panel at the Bucks County Book Festival Sunday, October 13.